 “I charged the condenser with 40,000 volts.
 When it was charged full, I discharged it suddenly, through a short circuit which gave me a very rapid rate of oscillation.
 Let us suppose that I had stored in the condenser 10 watts.
 Then, for such a wave there is a flux of energy of (4 x 104)2, and this is multiplied by the frequency of 100,000.
 You see, it may go into thousands or millions of horsepower.”
 7

-It is not entirely clear to me where the (4 x 104)2 comes from, but the underlying idea makes sense: you “slowly” fill up a bucket of water [capacitor], and then release all of the water nearly instantaneously [disruptive discharge], creating a massive water pressure [voltage] much greater than the pressure of the water pump [power source].
+It is not entirely clear to me where the (4 x 104)2 comes from (see comments section below this post for some possible explanations), but the underlying idea makes sense: you “slowly” fill up a bucket of water [capacitor], and then release all of the water nearly instantaneously [disruptive discharge], creating a massive water pressure [voltage] much greater than the pressure of the water pump [power source].

 And according to Tesla, the effects of these discharge currents “are entirely different” than those produced by regular AC.
 In Tesla’s words:

 And this brings us to an important and often overlooked point: the rate of change.
 Many people who try to replicate Tesla’s experiments, including myself at first, believe that the spark gap has to fire at a certain frequency to create the curious effects Tesla describes in his lectures, however…